cerm-cirmmp/FindGEO/README.md

  -w,--workdir <arg>           Directory where to find or download the
                               input PDB file and to write outputs.
-Default is ./
+Default is ./ -x,--excluded-metals <arg>   Metal symbols (separated by commas) excluded from the analysis.

 ```

 An example of use is